 Dogs that have strayed from home maybe be lost and at risk of injury.
-Please call the Dog Warden service 01624 686688 9.00am to 5.00pm Monday to Friday; and call the Society at other times.
+Please call the Dog Warden service 01624 686688 9.00am to 5.00pm Monday to Friday; and call the Society at week-ends in those hours.
 Please give a clear description of where the dog is or was last seen and a description of the dog.
 If it is safe to do so, contain the dog in a garden or garage with water, and if you have access to social media please make people aware that you have found a stray dog.
 The ManxSPCA has a Lost and Found Pets Facebook page.

-If the dog looks injured please call us immediately and your nearest veterinary practice.
+If the dog looks injured please call your nearest veterinary practice.

 Stray and feral cats

 How to deal with a stray or feral cat you have seen in your local area.